Table of content

 Scalping is widespread and painful to deal with for several reasons:

 - Everyone can automate a bot.
-Any fairly skilled programmer can create a script that will connect to a site like Ticketmaster and buy tickets automatically;
+Any programmer with fair skills can create a script that will connect to sites like Ticketmaster and buy tickets automatically;

 - Some ticket bots are sold to anyone.
 There are ticket bot marketplaces that sell automated scripts to anyone willing to pay for it;